rogurr/patina-qemu/Readme.md

   podman --version
 ```

-Download and launch the container's Ubuntu's environment by executing the Podman `run` command.
-If using a different manager
+The podman `run` command is then used to download the container and load its Ubuntu environment.
+If using a different manager,
-than podman, the parameters were created using the data in the [devcontainer.json](https://github.com/OpenDevicePartnership/patina-qemu/blob/refs/heads/main/.devcontainer/devcontainer.json)
+the parameters were created using the data in the [devcontainer.json](https://github.com/OpenDevicePartnership/patina-qemu/blob/refs/heads/main/.devcontainer/devcontainer.json)
 file.

 ``` bash